amanjain4103/Personal-Portfolio/README.md

 ## Leadership And Awards
 * Ranked 1st Worldwide in Java Programming Language on HackerRank platform.
-* Lead my team to Achieve 2nd position on the State Level Tech Fest organized by our college.
+* Lead my team to Achieve 2nd position on the State Level Tech Fest organized in college.
 * Technical blogger at www.labspractiko.blogspot.com fulfilling the vision of practical education.

 ## Certifications